finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 [EXPERIMENTAL] Get the time series of an instrument property

-List the complete time series of an instrument property, ordered by effective datetime.
+List the complete time series of an instrument property.

 ### Example